Ant-Man and the Wasp: Cast

 A woman with molecular instability, who can phase through objects; she is only considered a "villain" because her attempts at survival clash with the heroes' goals.
 The character is traditionally portrayed as male in the comics, but the creative team believed that the character's gender was irrelevant, and felt that casting a woman would be more interesting.
 It also allowed them to continue the fathers-and-daughters theme that embraced other characters in the film.
-Selected by Reed for the role after receiving an endorsement letter from Steven Spielberg who praised her work with him in Ready Player One (2018), John-Kamen enjoyed the "blank-slate" situation, which allowed her to make the character her own.
+Selected by Reed for the role after receiving an endorsement letter from Steven Spielberg who praised her work with him in the film Ready Player One (2018), John-Kamen enjoyed the "blank-slate" situation, which allowed her to make the character her own.
 Producer Stephen Broussard said that they wanted to cast a lesser-known actress to help maintain the mystery of the character, and John-Kamen "blew us away".
 RaeLynn Bratten portrays a young Ava Starr.